shopwp/documentation/docs/guides/common-issues.md

 Note: this will remove any custom fields applied to your product posts, and any product post menu items.

-## Elememtor widgets disappear after updating to ShopWP 4.0
+## Elememtor widgets disappear after updating ShopWP

 Run this sql query in your database to make your widgets appear again: